 The study concluded that solar is not cost-effective under any billing scenario, even when including the federal tax credit.
 Fully net-metered solar would require 23 years to pay back, worse than some of the two-channel billing methods Upton evaluated.
 The study did not address the contradiction of how solar projects have poor economics yet also need their compensation to be cut drastically.

-Upton, under the auspices of the LSU Energy Center, included graphs that appear identical in style to Dismukes’ January 2019 PSC report, written from his Arcadian position.
+Upton, under the auspices of the LSU Energy Center, included graphs that appear identical in style to Dismukes’ January 2019 PSC report, written from his Acadian position.

 Commissioner Eric Skrmetta’s History with Flawed Studies